bixb922/crank-organ/doc-software/README.md

 ## Adjust "on" and "off" position for each RC servo

 For RC servos there is a arrow up and arrow down position to adjust the position of the "off" position in small steps.
 The servo "off" position is changed immediately following the values entered or following the up and down arrows.
+A starting value for "off" is 1500 (halfway between 1000 and 2000 microseconds, the standard for RC servos).

 The "on" position needs you to enter a value into the "on (usec difference)" box, and then use the ```Test``` button to verify the "on" position of the servo.
 200 is normally a good starting point.
+If the servo has to turn counterclockwise, use a negative value, i.e. -200

 Once your adjustments are done, save the changes with the save button on the bottom of the page.